-- You can have an informal agreement about the care and living arrangements of your children.
+- You can have an informal agreement about the care and living arrangements of children.
 Your agreement can be verbal or in writing.
 There are some benefits to having informal arrangements, for example, they can be much more flexible than court orders.
-However, they are not enforceable and if they are not detailed enough, this can lead to misunderstandings about what the agreement means. - You can write a parenting plan about the arrangements for your children.
-A parenting plan is a written agreement, signed and dated by you and the other parent.
-It sets out the future care arrangements for your children.
+However, they are not enforceable and if they are not detailed enough, this can lead to misunderstandings about what the agreement means. - You can write a parenting plan about the arrangements for children.
+A parenting plan is a written agreement, signed and dated by you and the other parent or person caring for the child.
+It sets out the future care arrangements for the children.
 It can cover who has parental responsibility for the child, who the child lives with, spends time with and communicates with, child support payments and other issues.
-Parenting plans are not legally binding and cannot be enforced if one parent does not follow the agreement.
-However, the court will take into account the agreement made in a parenting plan if your case later goes to court and the court believes it is in your children's best interests to do so.
-You can write a parenting plan yourselves or get the assistance of a Family Dispute Resolution Practitioner (FDRP) (see > section 4.2 below) or a lawyer.
+Parenting plans are not legally binding and cannot be enforced if one person does not follow the agreement.
+However, the court will take into account the agreement made in a parenting plan if your case later goes to court and the court believes it is in the child's best interests to do so.
+You can write a parenting plan yourselves or get the assistance of a Family Dispute Resolution Practitioner (FDRP) (see > section 4.3) or a lawyer.

 - You can have your agreement or parenting plan made into consent orders by way of an Application for Consent Orders filed with the court.
-Generally, this does not require you to attend court; the Application and orders are considered by the judge in Chambers.
+Generally, this does not require you to attend court; the Application and orders are considered by the judge in Chambers (meaning, where the Judge looks at the matter in private and not in open court, without the parties being present).
 The court will only agree to the orders if they are in the best interest of the child.
-The advantage of consent orders is that they are legally enforceable.
-This means that you can be sure that the other party will comply with the agreement. - ► That said, it is important to know that having consent orders won't mean that a court will force a parent to spend time with children if they don't want to see ➤ What can I do if the other parent doesn't want to see the children?
-Consent orders are usually in place until the children turn 18 years old.
-It is difficult to change consent orders and usually, unless both parties agree to a change, you will need to show the court that there has been a significant change in circumstances if you want the court to change them.
+The advantage of consent orders is that they are legally enforceable by filing a contravention application with the court, to try to get the other party to comply with the orders...
+This means you and the other parent or person caring for the child must comply with the agreement. - ▶ That said, it is important to know that having consent orders won't mean that a court will force a parent to spend time with children if a parent doesn't want to see ➤ What can I do if the other parent doesn't want to see the children?
+Consent orders are usually in place until the child turns 18 years old.
+It is difficult to change consent orders and usually, unless both parents or person caring for the child agree to a change, you will need to show the court that there has been a significant change in circumstances if you want the court to change them.
 Because consent orders will be in place for a long period of time and because they are very hard to change once you have agreed to them, it is particularly important to get advice from a lawyer before you agree to them or sign anything.